mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 Use the following storageClass csi-cinder-sc-retain and csi-cinder-sc-delete only for RWO volumes.
 ````

-The secret is already created by the CCM, so we can skip the creating part and reuse the existing secret.
+The secret is already created by the CCM, so there is no need to create a dedicated secret for CSI and you can reuse the existing secret from CCM.
 Validate if the StorageClass is created.

 ````